NVIDIA/aistore/docs/nbi.md

 When a bucket is smaller than the cluster, not every target will necessarily own any names for the inventory.

 This is expected.

-In that case, a target stores a valid local inventory object with:
+In that case, a target stores a valid local inventory object with zero size, zero chunks, and valid NBI metadata.
+This allows AIS to distinguish "inventory exists but is empty on this target" from "inventory does not exist" - a distinction that matters for correct EOF behavior during distributed listing.

-* zero size
-* zero chunks
-* valid NBI metadata

-This allows AIS to distinguish:

-* **inventory exists but is empty on this target**
-* from
-* **inventory does not exist**

-This distinction matters for correct EOF behavior during distributed listing.

 ## Current limitations